This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 7. High-fructose corn syrup

-High-fructose corn syrup is a type of sweetener that is often found in processed foods, including soda, juice, candy and ice cream.
+High-fructose corn syrup is a type of sweetener that is often found in ultra-processed foods, including soda, juice, candy and ice cream.
 Just like regular sugar, high-fructose corn syrup is at the top of the inflammatory foods chart and can have detrimental effects on nearly every aspect of health.

 One study out of Boston found that women who consumed more sugar-sweetened beverages had a higher risk of developing rheumatoid arthritis, a chronic inflammatory disorder that affects the joints.